First aid supplies and AEDs

-- the brand and model number is a Zoll AED Plus;
+- brand and model number is a Zoll AED Plus;

-- it is listed on the current Automated external defibrillators campus locations as approved by Health & Safety Service, Business Services; and
+- unit is listed on the current Automated external defibrillators campus locations as approved by Health & Safety Service, Business Services; and

-- where a new Zoll AED Plus is purchased the details of its location are passed on to the Emergency management team.
+- where a new Zoll AED Plus is purchased the details of its location are submitted via ServiceNow request.